Haddon Hall |

 There has been a dwelling on the site since the 11th Century, but the house we see now dates from the late 14th Century, with extensions being added in the 15th and 16th Centuries.

-family in 1703, the family moved to Belvoir Castle and eventually Haddon Hall fell into disrepair and was abandoned for almost 200 years.
+When the Dukedom of Rutland was conferred on the family in 1703, the family moved to Belvoir Castle and eventually Haddon Hall fell into disrepair and was abandoned for almost 200 years.
 The solidity of the Hall's construction, ensured that the house survived this period and has thus escaped alterations during the 18th and 19th Centuries, remaining a medieval and tudor house.

 The 9th Duke of Rutland returned to Haddon and made it's restoration his life's work.
 Haddon Hall is therefore one of the finest Medieval and Tudor houses in the country with particularly fine medieval kitchens and banqueting hall as well as a 16th Century long gallery, the most recent room in the house.